 The member's Annual Challenge creates a lot of interest each year with many visitors wanting to purchase the entries.
 As the challenge is often displayed near the sales table, this misunderstanding is natural.
 Our members create items that depict the challenge each year and they range from beautiful, practical, quirky, funky and quite amusing!

 In past years the Challenge has been judged by our Guest Exhibitor however in 2016, our challenge was to make quilt tops.
 This was judged as a Viewer's Choice and we found that our visitors loved having two Viewer's Choice awards and being able to vote twice.
 Since then, our Challenge has been judged by our viewers.

-The Challenge this year is to make an item with the theme "A Day on the Farm".
+To make an item with the theme a day on the farm.

 2019 - DO NOT TOUCH MINI QUILTS